AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-gcs-audience-sourcing.md

 Complete all items in this section before starting the configuration workflow.
 Incomplete prerequisites are the most common reason setup fails or audiences do not appear after sourcing.
 Before following this guide, you must have completed [account onboarding and setup](./onboard-account.md).

 Some steps in this section require action by a [!DNL Google Cloud] administrator.
-If you are not the GCP administrator for your organization, identify the appropriate person before starting.
+If you are not the [!DNL Google Cloud] administrator for your organization, identify the appropriate person before starting.

 ### GCS access and permissions {#gcs-access-permissions}